omo50/Williams-Console/README.md

 ## Features
 Mods such as Legacy4J, which has near 100% parity with the old Console Editions we all know and love.
 Now including other mods like Adorn, Comforts, Traverse, and more! refreshing the game in nice ways.

-## When do updates happen?
-I usally update whenever I have spare time, which I have a lot of.
-I always seek for improvments for performance and stabilty wise, so expect it to be a bit slow.

 ## Special Thanks
 - [omoso](https://modrinth.com/user/omoso) for giving me permision for fork off Re-Console.
 - [Wilyicaro](https://modrinth.com/user/wilyicaro), for making the Legacy4J mod.